 Housing and real estate markets worldwide have been transformed by global capital markets and financial excess.
-Known as the financialization of housing, the phenomenon occurs when housing is treated as a commodity—a vehicle for wealth and investment rather than a social good.
+Known as the financialization of housing, the phenomenon occurs when housing is treated as a commodity—a vehicle for wealth and investment—rather than a social good.

-On 22 March 2019 the Special Rapporteur on the right to adequate housing sent jointly with the Working Group on Business and Human Rights a series of letters to six countries and one of the largest real estate equity firms, Blackstone Group.
+On 22 March 2019 the Special Rapporteur and the Working Group on Business and Human Rights sent a series of letters to six countries and one of the largest real estate equity firms, Blackstone Group.